 For more escapism there are many real-time journeys to be found on YouTube.
 Perhaps take a 10 hour train ride to the Norwegian Arctic Circle or a 7 hour canal boat trip in London.
 It’s the closest we can get to the feeling of movement in the comfort of our own home.

 Watching animal activity in the garden has become a pandemic pastime for many.
 Those of us without gardens, or who want to see something more exotic, can find a plethora of wildlife webcams from around the world.
-One of my favourites is bear watching in Transylvania.
+One of my favourites is elephant watching in Kenya.

 There is certainly a calming effect while watching nature.
 Perhaps what adds to the experience is knowing that these creatures are oblivious to the human suffering.
 For them it’s business as usual.
 To watch them is to enter a world far removed from our own which is, unless you’re a Danish mink or a bat or pangolin from China, largely Covid-19 free.